 The 308 members have included both the first and current Presidents of Wellington College, a Vice President, eleven Governors, two Masters, and sixteen members of Senior Common Room and servants of College as well as the first ever boy to arrive at Wellington.

 One of the highlights of each year is the May meeting at Wellington, giving members the chance to reconnect with College, to see the tangible and intangible development of the place, and to speak to current pupils and members of staff.
 These meetings also serve to introduce families and friends to Wellington, including partners of members for whom this physical link to College has helped make decisions on the future schooling of their own children.
-As a young lodge we have 17 children of current members below the age of Common Entrance, and perhaps a dozen more younger members.
+As a young lodge we have 17 children of current members below the age of Common Entrance.
+We also have a number of younger members for whom those decisions are some way off yet!

 Last and by no means least it provides a connection to the current generation of Wellingtonians.
 Our dinners at College are open affairs with invitations to current Wellingtonians, the Master, members of Common Room, the OW Society and the wider Wellington community.